jafferkazmi572/recketJS-client/README.md

 **RecketJS Client** is a WebSocket-based communication library that provides an HTTP-like request-response mechanism and event-based communication, just like Socket.IO — but with a lightweight and modular design.

+> Event-driven WebSockets with built-in request-response and no compromise

 > ⚡ Use it in both **Node.js** and **Browser** environments.

 ---